Lebert-130/ChirpOS/README.md

-# myOS-code-name-Thanos
+# ChirpOS

-Not gonna tell you how to build cuz it's not done yet lol, i will when it looks promising
+made a deal with Aesthethical, but you aren't gonna get info in how to build, unless we both agree to show you how to build, but this OS is currently bad lol